 HIV Prevention with Pre-Exposure Prophylaxis (PrEP)

-View the archived webinar, with audio, in MP4 format
+View the webinar on demand in MP4 format

-This enduring material has been approved for [ 1 ] AMA PRA Category 1 Credit™.
+This webinar has been approved for [ 1 ] AMA PRA Category 1 Credit™.

 Continuing Medical Education Credit(s)

-Physicians – to obtain a CME Certificate, review the archived webinar and click here (pending review - CME not currently available).
+Physicians – to obtain a CME Certificate, view the webinar and click here (pending review - CME not currently available).

-Other Health Care Providers – to obtain a Certificate of Attendance, review the archived webinar and click here (pending review - CME not currently available).
+Other Health Care Providers – to obtain a Certificate of Attendance, view the webinar and click here (pending review - CME not currently available).

 Antiretroviral drugs are an increasingly important component of HIV prevention, as they can reduce viral loads and infectiousness of persons living with HIV (i.e., “treatment as prevention”) and help prevent HIV acquisition in uninfected persons (i.e., “biomedical prevention”).
 Pre-exposure prophylaxis (PrEP) is one form of HIV biomedical prevention.
 Although PrEP has been shown to decrease risk of HIV by up to 99% when taken daily as prescribed, many medical providers are unaware that this prevention tool exists.
 The Centers for Disease Control and Prevention estimates that 1 in 3 primary care providers and nurses have never heard of PrEP.
 This webinar is designed to introduce providers to PrEP and provide them with the knowledge necessary to comfortably prescribe this prevention tool to their patients.